knex vs sequelize vs pg-promise vs bookshelf

 • pg-promise:

-Choose pg-promise if you are working specifically with PostgreSQL and require a powerful library that supports advanced features like transactions, connection pooling, and query formatting with a promise-based API.
+Choose pg-promise if you are working specifically with PostgreSQL and need a feature-rich library that supports advanced PostgreSQL features, transactions, and query formatting.
+It is highly customizable and provides excellent performance for PostgreSQL applications.

 • bookshelf: